 Downsides of Multiple NetIDs

-- You must use the second NetID to log into Blackboard and GMS.
+- You must use the second NetID to log into Canvas and GMS.

 - You might not have access to your office building, residence hall, Yates Field House, or dining halls.

 - Experience a variety of other problems that could occur in attempting to use your GOCard.

 - Privileges will be associated only with the ID number/affiliation upon which your card is based.